KamadoTanjiro-beep/Smart-Aquarium-V3.0/README.md

 * Better organised code
 * Displays current status of relay on webserver using intuitive font
 * Now using Solid State Relays over Mechanical one
+* Just make the circuit as mentioned below and upload the code (You may want to check gateway address)

 FOR ANY KIND OF QUESTIONS OR QUERIES PLEASE CONTACT ME HERE: https://thingsbypatra.pythonanywhere.com/contact